Editorial photograph of a procurement team and CFO reviewing an SAP RISE proposal across the boardroom table

 Should the customer share the named alternative proposal with SAP?

-Share the existence and the high level scope of the alternative.
-Do not share the alternative's pricing in detail.
-SAP's deal desk responds to the credible threat of departure, not to a literal benchmark.
+Share the existence and the high level scope of the alternative, not the detailed pricing.
+SAP’s deal desk responds to a credible threat of departure, not to a literal benchmark it can pick apart.
+The alternative only has leverage while it stays credible and partly private.

-How long does an SAP renewal negotiation typically take?
+How long does a SAP renewal negotiation typically take?

-A strategic SAP renewal involving RISE conversion, indirect access settlement, or a multi year commitment runs nine to eighteen months from kick off to signature.
-The first six months are preparation: usage data, leverage scoring, named alternative documentation, audit defense pack.
+A strategic SAP renewal involving RISE conversion, indirect access settlement, or a multi year commitment runs nine to eighteen months from kickoff to signature.
+The first six months are preparation, and starting late is the most common reason buyers lose leverage.

 How does Redress engage on SAP negotiation?

-Redress runs SAP negotiation advisory inside the Vendor Shield subscription, the SAP services practice, and the Renewal Program.
-The output is a leverage scorecard, a documented named alternative scope, a refreshed audit defense pack, and the negotiation execution with SAP's sales and deal desk teams.
+Redress runs SAP negotiation advisory inside Vendor Shield, the SAP services practice, and the Renewal Program.
+The output is a leverage scorecard, a documented alternative scope, an indirect access position, and a negotiation calendar that starts months before SAP expects it.

 How Redress engages on SAP negotiation